Kanash constituency

 The Kanash constituency (No.37 (Note: No.33 in 1993-1995 and 2003-2007, No.32 in 1995-2003)) is a Russian legislative constituency in Chuvashia.
 The constituency covers eastern half of Chuvashia, including Novocheboksarsk and eastern Cheboksary.

-The constituency has been represented since 2016 by A Just Russia – For Truth deputy Anatoly Aksakov, a six-term State Duma member, who represented Cheboksary constituency in 2000–2007.
+The constituency has been represented since 2016 by A Just Russia deputy Anatoly Aksakov, a six-term State Duma member, who represented Cheboksary constituency in 2000–2007.
 Aksakov has been serving as Chairman of the Duma Committee on Financial Markets since October 2016.